nichgray/edition_base/items/periodicals/periodical.md

 ### Annotators
 annotations_by:
-  - Person 1
+  - Person 1 # To add more people, copy and paste this line
-  - Person 2
-  - Person 3
   # etc.

+### Editors
-### Editors (Note: the editor of the whole edition/site is set in _config.yml.
-If edited_by is filled in below, it will override the editor listed in _config.yml.
+# Note: the editor of the whole edition/site is set in _config.yml.
+# If file_edited_by is filled in below, it will override the editor listed in _config.yml.
-edited_by:
+file_edited_by:
-  - Person 1
+  - Person 1 # To add more editors, copy and paste this line
-  - Person 2
   # etc.

 ---

 # The Status of Woman[^ref1]

-## By Mary Johnston
+By Mary Johnston

-### *The Times Dispatch: Richmond, VA.* December 12, 1909 – Section C, pages 4+3[^ref2]
+**_The Times Dispatch: Richmond, VA._ December 12, 1909 – Section C, pages 4+3[^ref2]**

 Apparently there is at the moment, in the minds of some worthy people, a fear that when the door of a civilization, which we proudly proclaim as dynamic, shall open to equal suffrage, woman's love for her home and family will at once fly out of the window.
 May I avail myself of the courtesy of your columns, and speak upon this subject?